Mr-Milk/SpatialTis/docs/source/about/implementation.rst

 Spatial heterogeneity
 ----------------------

-In spatialtis, we use Shannon entropy to quantify the heterogeneity in a ROI
+In spatialtis, three entropy methods have been implemented to quantify the heterogeneity in a ROI.
+Shannon entropy doesn't consider the spatial information.
+The Leibovici entropy and Altieri entropy consider spatial factor to evaluate entropy in a system.

+Shannon entropy
+###############

 .. math::
     H(X) = -\sum P_i log_2(P_i)